Celebrating 20 Years of Life Unscripted

 Stories from our backyard and around the world.

+As an Oscar-qualifying festival.
+Winners of the Best International and NZ film categories are eligible for Oscar consideration in 2026.
 Every year, Doc Edge also recognises an individual to celebrate one’s outstanding contribution to documentary.
 Doc Edge Superhero 2025 is Ruby Chen.

 Winners